manartarek1539/Investigate-Database-TMDB-movie-data-/README.md

 ● The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars, accounting for inflation over time.

+# What do I need to install?

+You will need an installation of Python, plus the following libraries:

+* pandas
+* NumPy
+* Matplotlib
+* csv